WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Foothills, montane, subalpine.
 Disturbed areas, openings, meadows.
 Summer, fall.

-Often growing in small bushy clumps, this bright sunflower is long-lived and abundant in summer and fall mountain meadows, frequently brightening many acres.
+This bright sunflower is long-lived and abundant in summer and fall mountain meadows, frequently brightening many acres.
 It is also very common along roadsides.
 Its long, narrow leaves are almost an olive drab.
-Flowers start with a green central disk and tiny green rays, gradually changing to golden disks and golden-yellow rays.
+Flower heads start with a green central disk and tiny green rays, gradually changing to golden disks and golden-yellow rays.

 "Helios" is Greek for "sun" and "meris" for "part of".

 William Gambel collected the first specimen of this plant, probably in the 1840s, and it was named Heliomeris multiflora in 1848 by his mentor, Thomas Nuttall.
-Weber and the Synthesis accept this name.
-S. F. Blake renamed the plant Viguiera multiflora in 1918 and that is the name that Intermountain Flora accepts.
+Colorado Flora, the Synthesis, and most other floras accept this name.
+S. F. Blake renamed the plant Viguiera multiflora in 1918 and that is the name that Intermountain Flora and A Utah Flora accept.
 Alexandre L. Viguier, 1790-1867, was a physician and botanist in Montpellier, Vermont.

 Asteraceae (Sunflower Family)